hazelcast/hazelcast-jet/site/docs/operations/cluster-sizing.md

 You can use Hazelcast [IMap Event Journal](https://docs.hazelcast.org/docs/jet/latest/manual/#connector-imdg-journal) to ingest the streaming data.
 Journal is an in-memory structure with a fixed capacity.
 If the jobs consuming the journal can't keep up there is a risk of data loss.
 The pace of the data producers and the capacity of the Journal therefore determine the lenght of an error window of your application.
 If you can't afford losing data, consider increasing the journal size or ingest streaming data using a persistent storage such as [Apache Kafka](https://docs.hazelcast.org/docs/jet/latest/manual/#kafka) or Apache Pulsar.

+Another approach to increase the fault-tolerance is splitting the Jet jobs and the data storage.
+Streaming data can be stored in another Jet cluster to isolate failures and performance spikes.

 ## Balancing cluster size with job count

 The jobs running in one cluster share the resources to maximise the HW utilization.
 This is efficient for setups without a risk of noisy neighbours such as: